sudosama-cc/ShellRunner/README.md

 ![ShellRunner](https://i.imgur.com/JzM0QcR.png)

-## Update
+## Update (22.07.2025)

-GUI Background color and terminal background & output color have been changed.
+The background color of the GUI, as well as the terminal background and output colors, have been updated.

 ![ShellRunner](https://i.imgur.com/o1Tph2H.png)